andrew/ultimate-awesome/README.md

 - [awesome-moonbit](https://github.com/moonbitlang/awesome-moonbit) - A curated collection of awesome MoonBit tools, frameworks, libraries and articles.
 - [Awesome-LLM-Powered-Phone-GUI-Agents](https://github.com/PhoneLLM/Awesome-LLM-Powered-Phone-GUI-Agents) - LLM-Powered GUI Agents in Phone Automation: Surveying Progress and Prospects.
 - [awesome-bitvm](https://github.com/Rsync25/awesome-bitvm) - A curated list of resources around  BitVM.
-- [awesome-WebAR](https://github.com/tobiasbueschel/awesome-WebAR) - 📱 A curated list of awesome WebAR projects, resources, tools and more.
 - [awesome-activitywatch](https://github.com/ActivityWatch/awesome-activitywatch) - A list of awesome ActivityWatch resources.
 - [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
 This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.
 - [awesome-remote-sensing](https://github.com/attibalazs/awesome-remote-sensing) - Collection of Remote Sensing Resources.